Part I: Trusted Journalism Under Fire

 Trusted reporting: An endangered species

 Trusted journalism remains one of the last defences against authoritarianism and corruption.
 Foremost, reliable journalism, increasingly referred to as ‘authenticity’ reporting, can hold politicians and institutions to account in the public interest.
-This is precisely what MediaPart, an independent French news platform, was doing when it broke the story on France's Lionel Sarkozy's corruption affair with Libya.
-This could serve as a stark lesson for politicians, including Trump and Netanyahu, who seek to rise above the law, given that the former French president has now been indicted for corruption with the prospect of up to five years in jail.
+This is precisely what MediaPart, an independent French news platform, was doing when it broke the story on France's Lionel Sarkozy's Libya affair, a lesson, perhaps, for other leaders who have acted illegally.

 At the same time, trusted and credible journalism can offer itself as a non-political information vehicle for public South African-style reconciliation initiatives as radical Left and Right movements, all too often based on lies and ignorance, move farther apart.